cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-5.md

 #### Assign Yellow Material

-Select all the key point objects in `Hierarchy` tab.
+Select all the key point objects in the `Hierarchy` tab.
 Then, drag and drop the `Yellow` material into the `Inspector` tab.

 ![assign_yellow_material](\images\barracuda-posenet-tutorial\assign_yellow_material.PNG)